infernojs/inferno/packages/inferno-mobx/README.md

 The `shouldComponentUpdate` does not affect re-renders triggered by MobX obervables being modified.
 So it exists for when new properties are set or `this.setState` is used.

-Errors sent to `errorsReporter` as mentioned in point 5 could then be sent to a custom handler provided to `onError`.
-For exceptions occuring in your render method, catch them in the method and forward to your handler.
+For point 5, you can intercept the exceptions in your render method and send them to a handler if desired.
-This cuts out extra intermediate steps.
-Otherwise, they will go to the MobX global Reaction error handler set with `onReactionError`.
-Which is where they may have been going anyways.
-There was no unit test checking this behavior.

 For point 6, all your components other than those passed to `observer` already ignore it.
 If there is demand, generating warning messages might return `useStaticRendering(true)` is called.